coala/documentation/Users/Tutorial.rst

 - LocalBears, which only perform analysis on each file itself
 - GlobalBears, which are project wide, like the GitCommitBear

-Let's find out what bears are available for C:
+Let's find out what bears are available for C or Python:

 ::

-    coala --show-bears --filter-by-language C
+    coala --show-bears --filter-by-language C Python

-coala now lists all bears that can operate on C code.
-You can specify the kind of analysis with the ``--bears`` argument:
+coala now lists all bears that can operate on C or Python code.
+Note that here you can give space separated language names as muliple arguments.

+You can specify the bears that you want coala to run using the ``--bears``
+argument:

 ::